Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

-An interesting paper recently poped on arXiv titled ["Potential-Barrier Affinity Effect in Solid Systems"](https://arxiv.org/abs/2511.11160) by Qiang Xu, Zhao Liu and Yanming Ma, in which the authors relay three interesting points:
+An interesting paper recently poped on arXiv titled ["Potential-Barrier Affinity Effect in Solid Systems"](https://arxiv.org/abs/2511.11160) by Qiang Xu, Zhao Liu and Yanming Ma, in which the authors bring up three interesting points:

 1. They pointed out that the interstitial electronic states in electrides does not sit (or peaked) in a Kohn-Sham potential well, instead, they are usually